-With the cursor under the hour position, change the time by touching the UP or DOWN arrow keys.
-Move the cursor to the minutes by touching the SEL key.
+Change the time by touching the UP arrow with the cursor under the hour position.
+Move the cursor to the minutes position by touching the SEL key.
 Once the correct minutes are entered, touch the SEL key to advance the cursor to the month.

+SET CLOCK

-SET CLOCK 12:01 6/10/2010 > Exit
+12:01 6/10/2010

+Exit

 Enter the correct month, day, and year.
-After they have been entered, touch the SEL key to advance to the DAYLIGHT SAVING TIME (DST) screen.
+Then touch the SEL key to advance to the DAYLIGHT SAVING TIME (DST) screen.